The Nest API uses the OAuth 2.0 protocol for authentication and authorization.

 The product configuration includes a set of permissions (also called scopes).
-Scope is variable parameter that controls the set of resources and operations that an access token permits.
-During the access-token request, your product sends one or more values in the scope parameter.
-It is generally a best practice to request scopes incrementally, at the time access is required, rather than up front.
+A permission is a variable parameter that controls the set of resources and operations that an access token permits.
+Your product sends one or more values in the scope parameter.
+It is generally a best practice to request permissions incrementally, at the time access is required, rather than up front.

 When you save the configuration, your product is assigned a unique client ID and client secret (called "Product ID" and "Product Secret" on the Overview tab of the Products page).
 In addition, your product is assigned an authorization URL.

 The authorization URL includes a state parameter that you can use to test for possible cross-site request forgery (CSRF) attacks.
 See Test for CSRF attacks.

 Request an authorization code

 After your product is configured, you can request an authorization code (sometimes called a PIN code).
 The authorization code is not the final token that you use to make calls to Nest.
 It is used in the next step of the OAuth 2.0 flow to exchange for an actual access token.
 This step provides assurance directly from Nest to the user that permission is being granted to the correct product, with the agreed-upon access.

 The user experience

 We present a Works with Nest page that asks the user to grant access to your product.
 This identifies your product and outlines the particular user permissions (scopes) that your product has requested.
 The words on the screen come from your product configuration.

 To test this yourself, load the authorization URL from Step 1 into a browser.
 You should see a Works with Nest access request page:

 Go ahead and click [ACCEPT] yourself to see what the user sees.
 By clicking the [ACCEPT] button, the user is approving your products's request to access their data.

-If you left the Redirect URI field blank in your product configuration, the user is redirected to a Nest page that displays a PIN (authorization code).
+If you leave the Redirect URI fields blank in your product configuration, the user is redirected to a Nest page that displays a PIN (authorization code).
 Your device UI should then prompt the user to enter the PIN manually.

 Redirect URI experience